Waiting for Pickup

 Drivers will assist customers with a maximum of two bags or parcels, which cannot exceed a total weight of 50 pounds.
 The customer’s guest or Personal Care Attendant may carry two more bags per person.

-If you use a shopping cart, have it folded.
+If you use a shopping cart, it must be folded.
 Bulky items of any weight and items that pose a safety hazard are not permitted.

 Walkers, canes, rollators, manual wheelchairs, motorized wheelchairs, wheelchair strollers, scooters, and other mobility devices are permitted.
 If your device is powered, it must be charged.
 Gas-powered devices are not permitted.